BrunoKrugel/dotfiles/.github/readme.md

 4. I am using `Hack Nerd Font`
 5. My terminal is `WezTerm`
 6. My neovim version is `Nightly`
-7. I am using an M1, so some things may not work out of the box for you
+7. I am using a M1, so, some things may not work out of the box for you

 ## Help